 By train, you can make as little as 1 hour when you book the fast train (frecciarossa), 2 hours by intercity, or 3 hours by regional train which is also the cheapest.
 Check ticket prices and train options here!

-By car, depending on the route, traffic, how many stops you make along the way, it can take you anywhere between 2 and 3 hours to drive from Rome to Naples.
+By car, depending on the route, traffic, and how many stops you make along the way, it can take you anywhere between 2 and 3 hours to drive from Rome to Naples.

 I would suggest spending at least 1 or 2 days in Naples so you can not only see the town but also easily go on day trips to Ischia island or Procida – the most colorful islands in Italy.